Melina412/ai-blog-generator/README.md

 ## Features

 In this app a user can sign up and generate blog articles from Youtube videos simply by entering the video link.
 AssemblyAI generates a mp3 file from the audio which is then transcripted into text.
 OpenAI is used to write a blog style article based on the transcript.
 All generated articles are stored in a PostgreSQL for the user to access them later.
-The focus of this project was on learning django backend development so the frontend is kept very simple with only html files, some basic javcascript & tailwindcss/daisyui for the style.
+The focus of this project was on learning django backend development so the frontend is kept very simple with only html files, some basic javascript & tailwindcss/daisyui for the style.

 Idea from [Python Backend Development Course](https://youtu.be/ftKiHCDVwfA?si=9-jNn8F5gm3Wbtcb) by [Code With Tomi](https://www.youtube.com/@CodeWithTomi).